krlxfm/website/resources/assets/markdown/contract.md

 This agreement is good for any number of shows in a single academic term.
 You will need to sign the agreement again in future terms, and anyone who does a show with you must also sign the agreement.

-**Please note that the membership agreement can be revised at any time, so please review it carefully.**
+**The membership agreement can be revised at any time, so please review it carefully.**
 You can view the membership agreement and its version history at any time on GitHub [here](https://github.com/krlxfm/website/blob/master/resources/assets/markdown/contract.md).

 **By applying for a radio show on KRLX and accepting a time slot you agree to follow all KRLX and Federal Communications Commission (FCC) guidelines, and you agree to indemnify, hold harmless, and defend KRLX if a complaint is received about something you do or broadcast.
 YOU ARE RESPONSIBLE FOR ALL CONTENT AIRED DURING YOUR ASSIGNED TIME SLOT - EVEN IF SOMEONE ELSE IS SITTING IN THE STUDIO OR PICKED UP ON A MICROPHONE OR CALL.**